dhebrink/InternProject/README.md

  6. The agent Bob Smith called Mary Sue Client furious because his insured, John Doe, couldn't pay off Policy One!
 Please help her out!

- 7. **Did you notice that an invoice's cancel date is two weeks after the due date?
+ 7. Did you notice that an invoice's cancel date is two weeks after the due date?
 For these two weeks, the policy's status is cancellation pending due to non-pay, but the system doesn't account for this in any way.
 If a policy is in cancellation pending due to non_pay, only an agent should be able to make a payment on it.
-There is a code stub for evaluate_cancellation_pending_due_to_non_pay get you started.
+There is a code stub for evaluate_cancellation_pending_due_to_non_pay to help get you started.

- 8. ***You know what'd be great?
+ 8. You know what'd be great?
 Being able to change the billing schedule in the middle of a policy.
+    Implement this schedule-changing functionality.
     For example, Policy Two is on quarterly and the insured (Anna White) has already paid off the first invoice.
 Making a payment for $400 was kind of a stretch for her, so in the future she'd like to have monthly invoices.
-Please mark those old quarterly invoices as deleted and switch her to monthly.
+Those old quarterly invoices should be marked as deleted and switched over to a new billing schedule.

  9. Mary Sue Client doesn't like the way that cancelling a policy works.
 It doesn't do anything other than print to the screen!
-She thinks that maybe the Policy's status should change, and maybe even store the date that it canceled.
+She thinks that maybe the Policy's status should change, and maybe even store the date that it cancelled.
 It might also be nice to be able to store a description about why the policy cancelled.
 Well, really maybe she'd also like to be able to cancel policies for other reasons, like underwriting.
 Decide how to expand the cancellation logic and test it.